dianacoffman/EDA---Amazon-Bicycle-Case-/README.md

 - What are the factors that most impact the purchasing decision?
 - What factors are influencing this drop.
 Are there outliers that may be significantly affecting the results?

-# Exploratory Data Analysis in Power BI 📑
+# Exploratory Data Analysis 📑

 ![image](https://github.com/user-attachments/assets/acb6d5a0-cba3-4376-9c78-b30a5b5f290d)